-Once you select a method, you might want to make sure you actually make a dent in the balance.
+Once you select a method, you might want to make sure you’re actually making a dent in the balance.
 One way to do that is to regularly check your balances and see what kind of progress you’ve made.
-If that method isn’t decreasing your student loan debt as quickly as you’d like, you could switch to a different method.
+If that method isn’t decreasing your student loan debt as quickly as you’d like, you could switch to a different one.

 Refinancing Your Student Loans

-Alternatively, you may want to work on ways to reduce your student loan payments if you can’t manage the monthly minimum payments.
-If that’s the case, you could choose to refinance your student loans when you graduate.
+Alternatively, you may want to work on ways to reduce your student loan payments.
+In that case, you could explore student loan refinancing.